 Connect Brazil’s weekly digest keeps you informed and up to date with the best of Brazil.
 What will you discover?

-You’re invited to tune in for Brazil Back2Back’s New Music Wednesday when I’ll debut Anavitoria’s new single for our live streaming station this Wednesday (8/18).
+Plan to join me for Brazil Back2Back this Friday when I’ll play two in a row from Kenney Polson’s Colors of Brazil album on our live streaming station (01/21).
 Top of the hour, at 11 am, 2 pm, and 5 pm CT for two in a row.

 Use the Connect Brazil Listening Lounge: Always free, always live.